 Johns Hopkins researchers have shown that diagnostic errors happen often and are the leading cause of severe patient harm.
 When it comes to cancer, a delayed diagnosis can completely change a person’s ability to recover.
 Late diagnosis can mean a person has to go through harsher treatments.
 It can also be a death sentence.

 If you or a loved one are suffering because of a missed cancer diagnosis, you may need to seek legal assistance.
-At the Weitz Firm, we want to help.
+At The Weitz Firm, LLC, we want to help.
 We understand that this kind of misdiagnosis, or a failure to diagnose, can lead to irreparable harm and even death.
 That is why we want to help you recover the compensation you deserve.
 This can include: